Kyagara/rt/README.md

 - Themes.
 - Error handling.
 - Logging.
-- Add a Settings page.
 - Maybe move to using classes.
-- Some customization options like player filling the watch page, only use embed for YouTube, etc.
 - Add back `rpm` to bundles.
 - Copy watch page content URL.
 - YouTube: